derek-knox/Coding-For-Designers/Breaking Barriers/Coding Color.md

 ^*

 You will notice the sample RGB colors above range from 0-255 for each byte’s value.
 If I invented the RGB code, 1-256 would be used instead.
 I did not invent it and instead we must use 0-255.
-Sorry, I take the blame on this one.

 Counting starting at zero instead of one is a recurring pattern you will see in coding.
 This is one of the fundamental aspects that throws non-coders off when first learning more about coding.
 We have started counting from *one not zero our entire lives*.
 This is admittedly a difficult pill to swallow.
 It will become second nature in time.